-- Investigate access arrangements, including any necessary improvements to the highway infrastructure. - Provide a Sustainable Transport Strategy to identify sustainable transport infrastructure improvements and demonstrate how the development will provide comprehensive sustainable links to the town centre and transport hubs, including safe and convenient routes for walking and cycling.
+- Investigate access arrangements onto the Brow, including any necessary improvements to the highway infrastructure. - Provide a Sustainable Transport Strategy to identify sustainable transport infrastructure improvements and demonstrate how the development will integrate with the existing network, providing comprehensive sustainable links to the town centre and transport hubs, including safe and convenient routes for walking and cycling. - Mitigate development impacts by maximising sustainable transport enhancements; where addition impacts remain, highway mitigation measures will be considered.